kvelcich/Recycling_Simulator/README.md

 # Recycling Simulator

-Created by: Kevin Velcich and Kevin Velcich
+Created by: Kevin Velcich and Griffin Moede

 Screenshots of program running are found in the the 'Screenshots folder'